 - GREEN SUPERFOOD POWDERS (spirulina, chlorella, barleygrass, wheat grass, moringa, blue-green algae’s)

 FREE one week diet plan!

-If you would like more structure whilst you are finding your plant based feet then please check out my more in-depth free diet plan.
+If you would like more structure whilst you are finding your plant based feet, then please check out my more in-depth diet plan.
 It’s more specific, budget friendly, and everything has been worked out for you to get all the nutrients you need on a daily basis.
-It will not only help you to form new habits, but also to understand food combining moving forward into your plant based lifestyle.
+It will not only help you to form new habits, but also to understand food combining moving forward into your plant based life.

 Thank you for reading this article.
 I hope it helps you on your plant based journey and gives you the incentive to carry on this super healthy way of eating.
 I would love to hear about your own experiences or tips, so go ahead and post below and I will get back to you as soon as I can.